juliohm/SpectralGaussianSimulation.jl/README.md

 The method is limited to simulations on regular grids, and care must be taken to make sure that the correlation length is small enough compared to the grid size.
-As a general rule of thumb, try to avoid correlation lengths greater than 1/3 of the grid.
+As a general rule of thumb, avoid correlation lengths greater than 1/3 of the grid.
 The method is extremely fast, and can be used to generate large 3D realizations.

 ## Installation